xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
-    -- enh(dkulp) Update Text effect Line 1 to have a "Vector" option (like images) for moving text arbitrarily -- enh(dkulp) Update SuperStar import to import the textActions (more or less, fonts are different, but close) -- enh(dkulp) SuperStar import allow scaling of ALL images.
+	-- enh(sean) Change output to lights icon to be a light bulb that fills in Yellow when on -- enh(sean) changed icon for lights off to have a small red "x" -- enh(dkulp) Update Text effect Line 1 to have a "Vector" option (like images) for moving text arbitrarily -- enh(dkulp) Update SuperStar import to import the textActions (more or less, fonts are different, but close) -- enh(dkulp) SuperStar import allow scaling of ALL images.
 Can import 12CCR into a 100x24 model for example.